 - Drizzle honey over the cheese before serving.
-Or serve a jar of honey on the side to encourage guests to do their own drizzling.
+Or serve a honey jar on the side to encourage guests to drizzle.
 Don’t forget to serve with cashews or spiced Marcona almonds to enhance the pairing experience.

 - And then there’s wine.

-- The right wine for these suggested pairings can make this party complete, from sparkling rose champagne or prosecco to sophisticated pinot noir and everything in between.
+- The right wine for these suggested pairings can complete this party, from sparkling rose champagne or prosecco to sophisticated pinot noir and everything in between.
 Have fun with it.

 - At our Honey House, we sell honeycomb specifically for our customers looking for exciting ways to incorporate honey into their diet.
 Leaving the honeycomb whole is a great way to entertain guests.
 In addition, the comb is edible, so your guests can cut off a slice of honeycomb and top the cheese and cracker.